-Back to 2018, SiFive, one of the most active members of the RISV-V Foundation, has already released a board called HiFive that was capable of running Linux on it.
+Back in 2018, SiFive, one of the most active members of the RISV-V Foundation, has already released a board called HiFive that was capable of running Linux on it.

-Despite that the price is up to $999, it is still quite an exciting board for the community.
+Despite the price being up to $999, it is still quite an exciting board for the community.

 Although there is only 8MB RAM and no MMU, this has still become a big encouragement for the community.